Ingrid Marie Rivera: Pepper spray incident

 On November 25, 2007, two days after winning the 2008 Miss Puerto Rico Universe pageant, Rivera asserted that her competition gown and her makeup had caused a strange reaction on her skin.
-Pageant organizers claimed that someone had doused her personal items with pepper spray.

 On November 30, 2007, the island's Forensic Science Institute announced that no traces of pepper spray had been found on the garment or her makeup brushes, which had been submitted for testing by pageant organizers.
 However, FSI spokesperson Abigail Marrero did point out that the test was not conclusive.
 Nevertheless, during an on-air interview of the incident at San Juan's Channel 4 WAPA-TV, Police Superintendent Pedro Toledo stated that he would look into what he called false accusations as well as the possibility of pressing perjury charges.
 He said he would not tolerate the use of public resources for publicity purposes.

 A subsequent investigation by the FSI conclusively determined that someone had indeed doused Rivera's garments with pepper spray.
 Lt.
 Eddie Hernández, a Puerto Rico Police spokesman, stated on December 19, 2007, that "Miss Puerto Rico Universe was speaking the truth.
 She was being sincere about the allegations."
 Evidence has been forwarded to the district attorney's office for possible criminal prosecution.